ember-learn/ember-blog/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add your name to top and bottom
 - [ ] Put emoji in writeup title
-- [ ] Link to external article/repo/etc in paragraph/body text, not just the header title (link in header title is optional now)
+- [ ] Link to external article/repo/etc in paragraph/body text, not just the writeup title (link in writeup title is optional now)
 - [ ] Add the contributor in the post in format "FirstName LastName (@githubUserName)" linked to their GitHub account
 - [ ] Check that all links work